makoConstruct/the-shivsock/README.md

 * **entity subaddressing**.
 All messages are addressed to a particular entity on the server from a particular entity on the client.
 These entities may operate in complete isolation, their communications will never interfere with any others.

 * **batching**.
-If multiple messages are sent from the client at the same time, they will be stuck together and sent in the same TCP packet a few milliseconds later to save badnwidth.
+If multiple messages are sent from the client at the same time, they will be stuck together and sent in the same TCP packet a few milliseconds later to save bandwidth.

 * **no mediocre pub/sub**.
 Pub/sub overloads a standard with the wrong kind of features.
 I intend on providing sophisticated pub/sub features for Shivsock, but they will not be built *into* the shivsock protocol, they will be built *on top of it*.